bkko79/react-scratch/README.md

 - [tsconfig.json](configs/tsconfig.json)
 - [webpack.config.js](configs/webpack.config.js)

-Generally simple as f.
-Please read the documentation and customize at your taste.
+In most cases simple as f.
+Please read the documentation above, and customize at your will.

 ### Precautions
-1. ESNext will allow you to use latest features on your code therefore stick with it.
+1. ESNext will allow you to use latest features on ECMAScript at your code, therefore stick with it.
+(Remember that you are starting a new project.)
-1. Webpack configurations should assign `entry` and `HtmlWebpackPlugin.template` in order to make it run properly.
+1. You should assign proper `entry` and `HtmlWebpackPlugin.template` in Webpack configurations, to make it `start` and `build` properly.

 ## package.json configuration